Figure 1. First video call of the AIMOSxWISDOM research team.

 Incentivizing contributions

 Already, we have the beginnings of an incentive mechanism.
 Future contributors could use this dataset to predict how their contributions will be received by the community.
 We also have the beginnings of a replicable template, whereby future conference organizers could use this data to plan and assign tasks to the organizing team, or let the crowd self-select tasks based on their own abilities.
+And thirdly, we have the beginnings of a virtuous cycle, where contributors are directly rewarded for the value they provide, incentivising further high-value contributions.

 Limitations